Is PACE the Right Choice for My Elderly Loved One?

 What Should I Do If I Suspect Abuse?

 Whether you have a loved one who lives in a nursing home, or who receives care at home in the PACE program, if you suspect any kind of abuse, you need to act immediately.
-Call the California Department of Social Services at (877) 477-3646; and contact us at Siegel Law at (562) 645-4145 to make sure your loved ones are taken care of.
+Call the California Department of Social Services at (877) 477-3646; and contact a San Diego elder abuse lawyer at Siegel Law at (562) 645-4145 to make sure your loved ones are taken care of.

 - Living in a Nursing Home: A Dangerous Sentence?